 If you’re planning a trip to Turkey and want to learn more about the area before you go, buying a book is a great idea!
 If you did not, buying a book when you arrive is also great.
 There are plenty of titles to choose from; we always do this on arrival at each new country to get more out of the trip and look for new things to experience when you’re actually there.

-When in Turkey, be sure to buy a chessboard set as a souvenir!
+When in Türkiye, be sure to buy a chessboard set as a souvenir!
 Not only are they beautiful and intricate, but they make for a great addition to any home.
-Chess is a popular game in Turkey, so you can find sets of all different styles.
+Chess is a popular game in Turkey so that you can find sets of all different styles.
 You will find the perfect set whether you want something traditional or more modern.

 Crusaders Vs. Ottomans Chess Set